 March: Arles, France

-Located in a beautiful region of Provence, the city of Arles is a place I’ve discovered this year and absolutely fallen in love with.
+Located in a beautiful region of Provence, the city of Arles is a place I’ve discovered a few years ago and absolutely loved it.
 You can reach it in only three hours with a fast TGV train from Paris.
 It used to be an important Roman town, and you can find many Roman ruins (including the still-standing amphitheatre) and Medieval buildings all around it.
 It has a lovely combination of French architecture and Mediterranean influences in the colours of the facades and the narrow streets.
-It’s also a place where some famous artists like Vincent van Gogh, Pablo Picasso or Paul Gauguin spent some time, as well.
+It’s also a place where some famous artists like Vincent van Gogh, Pablo Picasso or Paul Gauguin spent lived, as well.
 March is a great time to visit it because it won’t be too hot.
 But, you’ll have a chance to see some of the famous Provencal flowers start blooming.

 Top place to visit: Arles Amphitheatre